microsoft/SmartHotel360-Registration/README.md

 Lift and shift Full Framework applications to Azure.
-Deploy the SmartHotel 360 Registration in an AKS with Windows nodes Debug apps and services locally with Docker.
+Deploy the SmartHotel 360 Registration in an AKS with Windows nodes

 ## Demo Scenario

 - Deploy locally with Docker
-Illustrates how easy it is to deploy and debug apps with Docker.
+Illustrates how easy it is to deploy.

 - Deploy on AKS (with windows Containers)
 Instructs the steps to deploy apps to Azure Kubernetes Service.